graysky2/streamzap/README.md

 * [List of built-in function](http://kodi.wiki/view/List_of_built-in_functions)

 ## Option #2 - Basic operation of mplayer using only the v4l-utils package.
-* Install the v4l-util package (your distro provides this in all likelyhood).
+* Install the v4l-util package (your distro provides this in all likelihood).
 * Modify `/etc/rc_maps.cfg` so the streamzap line points to `/etc/rc_keymaps/streamzap.local`
 ```
 --- a/etc/rc_maps.cfg	2013-10-08 18:10:04.478595923 -0400